krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 tools allow us to model and understand the behavior of complex systems—where
 history is crucial.

-The calculus gives us a constructive bridge for working with operational data
+The calculus gives us a constructive bridging operational data to
-using more specialized—but more powerful—approaches such as stochastic
+more specialized—but more powerful—approaches such as stochastic
 process dynamics, queueing theory, and complex systems science, all grounded
 in the first principles of a domain.